Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Simulation Results

-It follows that a purely cost-based analysis of network flexibility has several disadvantages.
+This subsection demonstrated the usefulness of the cost-minimising models for flexibility tracing and valuation.
+Such models enable finding the least-cost flexible unit dispatch and identifying flexible power swaps between units and rapid changes in flexible power regulation.
+However, a purely cost-based analysis of network flexibility has several disadvantages.
 First, cost-minimising models consider only a single outcome of flexibility provision for each operating point.
 Other possible combinations of units and their contributions are neglected.
 Therefore, such models cannot be used to comprehensively rank units and assess their criticality.
-Second, pricing mechanisms based on cost-minimising models always favour the cheapest units and do not give incentives for more expensive units to participate in the flexibility market.
+Second, remuneration mechanisms based on cost-minimising models always favour the cheapest units and do not give incentives for more expensive units to participate in the flexibility market.
 In this regard, the next subsection illustrates the advantages of the proposed game-theoretic approach, which captures possible contributions of units and enables including additional metrics of flexibility provision.